Last Updated on

 - Terms of service.
 Gwynnie Bee does not personally handle pre-authorization for credit or debit cards, but the process usually takes two to three business days.
 Credit cards are billed monthly on the same day of the month from your first day of service, though you can make a request for a change of billing date, pending on the circumstances.
 If you lose your return label, you can request a new one.
 In case of shipping delays, you may contact Gwynnie Bee after five business days.
 Plans may be changed or canceled through your online account, so long as it is before the next billing cycle.
 In terms of privacy, you can opt out of your personal information being shared with third parties, but doing so means you won’t be able to use some features that aren’t specified.
 You cannot opt out of identification cookies, but it is possible to opt out of some unaffiliated third party sharing for advertisement purposes.

 - Variety.
-Gwynnie Bee has a nice variety of clothing options, with distinct categories for shirt and blouses, denim, pants, cardigans and sweaters, jackets and coats, and skirts.
+Gwynnie Bee has a nice variety of clothing options to wear, with distinct categories for shirt and blouses, denim, pants, cardigans and sweaters, jackets and coats, and skirts.
 There are also categories for different occasions, including work and weekend.
 You can select from over one hundred and fifty brands such as Lucky, Jessica Howard, NYDJ, and London Times.
-Dia & Co is all their own clothing brand.
+Dia & Co is all their own clothing brand with different syle options.
 In terms of categories, you can shop by type of clothing or by occasion–including Date Night, Essentials, and seasonal categories, such as Summer Shortcut and Boardwalk to Sidewalk.

 - Gwynnie Bee takes the crown for overall variety.
 While the different categories and easy to navigate shopping site are both great features offered by Dia & Co, the ability to shop over one hundred and fifty brands is going to be more appealing in terms of providing a wide variety of fits and styles.